 It’s a good idea to bring in a second pair of socks to change into if you get them wet or they’re just sweaty.
 Or have a pair of waterproof sandals that you can wear on wet rides instead.
-I like to bring in a second t-shirt with me too so that when I’m sweaty or I spill something on it, I have a fresh shirt to change in to.
+I like to bring in a second t-shirt with me too so that when I’m sweaty.
+Or if I spill something on it, I have a fresh shirt to change in to.
 Though you could always buy one in the gift shop and call it a souvenir (I’ve done that too!)

 Don’t even think about heading to Disney wearing brand new shoes!
 For the love of all things, break your shoes in before you spend 15 hours wearing them through the parks.
 And I recommend taking in a second pair to switch into when your feet start to ache.
 I’d also say you should give your outfits a “trial run” at home.
 You’d hate to be wearing something that was uncomfortable all day.

 For more ideas on what kind of shoes to choose for your Disney vacation, read my post about the Best Shoes For Disney Parks.